heavyblotto/memorativa/docs/1. introduction/memorativa-1-3-perceptual-encoding.md

 - The percept-triplet structure forms the **core innovation** of Memorativa, enabling systematic encoding of concepts through a three-vector approach that mirrors human cognitive processes [5][9]

-- The eight-step process (Input Entry → Focus Space → Concept Calculation → Vector Encoding → Prototype Aggregation → Lens Application → Book Generation → Reward System) creates a **complete workflow** that transforms passive content consumption into active concept formation [Section 2.2]
+- The eight-step process (Input Entry → Focus Space → Concept Calculation → Vector Encoding → Prototype Aggregation → Lens Application → Book Generation → Reward System) creates a **complete workflow** that transforms passive content consumption into active concept formation

 - The chain of thought progresses from individual perception to conceptual understanding through the union of input with concept, reflecting Rudolf Steiner's epistemology where perception acts as a stimulus for thought [9]